caketaster/Portfolio-Project-2/README.md

     Quite a few slides had buttons with no answers attached to them [iPhone SE user]

-Media queries were improved to fix answer text sliding into the answer buttons.
+Media queries were improved to fix answer text sliding into the answer buttons, and I inserted code to scale the text along with the screen size.

 There were several question suggestions and re-wording suggestions, which I took into account when tidying up the question list.
 Plus a couple of spelling errors that were picked up by testers.